Watch Now: A look ahead at this week's local sports action in Chippewa County

-The final week of the month of January has league championship races coming into focus while other sports prepare for the postseason.
+February brings postseason action in boys and girls hockey, boys swimming and wrestling while other sports can see the playoffs emerging on the horizon.
 Take a look at what to watch for with this week's schedule.

 As always, schedules are subject to change.